giordano/AstroLib.jl/docs/utils.rst

 Explanation
 '''''''''''

-The output :math:`x` and :math:`y` coordinates are scaled to be between -90 and +90 to go from equator to pole to equator.
+The output :math:`x` and :math:`y` coordinates are scaled to be in the range :math:`[-90, 90]` and to go from equator to pole to equator.
 Output map points can be centered on the north pole or south pole.

 Arguments
 '''''''''